Greenlight logo

 Young boy sitting on couch holding custom Greenlight debit card while mom sits next to him and watches proudly

-Now that we have answered how old do you have to be to get a debit card, let Greenlight help you turn your idea into reality.
-With the Greenlight app, your child can use a debit card, earn cash back on savings, and even get a taste of investing — all with your supervision that includes:
+Now that you know how old you have to be to get a debit card, why not start with the #1 Family Finance and Safety App?.
+With the Greenlight app, you stay in control through extensive parental controls and the ability to track spending while your child learns to manage money, earn cash back on savings, and even get a taste of investing — all with your supervision, including:

 • Real-time notifications